uva-responsibleai/fall-24/safety/mar-25.md

 The author of [[49]](#ref49) argued that adding modes to a system only opens the system up to more attacks.
 In other words, as the use of VLMs and multi-modal variations of LLMs grows the ability to attack the models will grow as well because the more data there is the more area there is for an adversary to inject their attack.
 Other inputs that could open models for attack include: voice, video, and music.
 These could be embedded with bad code or hidden voices that the model will unknowingly take in and interpret as proper input.
 In this case the developers did not intend for this input to be given but the model allows it undetected.
 In the [Key Findings](#key-findings) section we will further explore different types of multi-modal attacks.

+Overall is an ongoing battle between attackers prompting large language models to say anything and defenders trying to keep the models' lips sealed.
+There can be a variety of protected information or actions you do not want your large language model to say.
+For example, private information of the model, misinformation, slurs and other rude language, or forbidden information.
+Adversarial attacks on models aim to extract that information past any defenses model maintainers add.
+Attacks can be done by either manual entering prompts crafted by a red team or using optimization-based attacks that programmatically generate and check prompts.
+This is done by having a set of tokens which are subsets of the model vocabulary.
+By combining the tokens with a source prompt that will not get the desired output, the output may shift to be desired.
+Output is cross validated to make sure the new prompt is consistent in getting desired output.

 ## Censorship and Other Solutions

 Outline (delete later)